Buddha (album)

 Buddha is a demo album by the American rock band Blink-182.
 Recorded and released in January 1994 under the name Blink, it was the band's first recording to be sold and distributed.
-The band had recorded two previous demos in drummer Scott Raynor's bedroom—Flyswatter and Demo No.2—using a four track recorder.
-Most of the tracks from Buddha were re-recorded for the band's subsequent releases; seven were re-recorded for their debut album Cheshire Cat and one was re-recorded for their second album Dude Ranch.
+The band had recorded two previous demos—Flyswatter and 21 Days—using a four track recorder.
+Originally issued on cassette, Buddha was first self-distributed locally on consignment through independent record stores and at the band's concerts, helping blink establish a growing following in the San Diego area.